tfc/pprintpp/README.md

 > Unfortunately, it is not possible to express this detail without macros in C++.
 However, the rest of the library was designed without macros at all.

-Embedded projects, which introduce their own logging/tracing functions, which accept `printf`-style format string, will also profit from this library.
+Embedded projects that introduce their own logging/tracing functions which accept `printf`-style format string, will also profit from this library.

 ## FAQ